stefanuebe/vaadin-fullcalendar/README.md

 - showing now indicator
 - activating day / week numbers / names to be links
 - styles are overridable via custom properties
+- setting a eventRender JS function from server side

 - Event handling for
     - clicking an empty time spot in the calendar,